Loading lesson…

 The big idea: zero search results is feedback.
 Broaden until you find adjacent research, then bring your specific case back in.

-What is the main goal of broadening a too-narrow research question?
+What is the main idea of "Expanding a Too-Narrow Topic"?